ellerenad/blog/_posts/2021-05-11-deeplearning4j-intro-training.md

 I would love to see your tweets with feedback!

 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">Machine Learning with Java?
-Deeplearning4j! check out what this library is and how to train an export a model here
+Deeplearning4j! check out what this library is and how to train and export a model here
 <a href="https://t.co/xovanvC2G5">https://t.co/xovanvC2G5</a>
 <a href="https://twitter.com/hashtag/java?src=hash&amp;ref_src=twsrc%5Etfw">#java</a>
 <a href="https://twitter.com/hashtag/SoftwareEngineering?src=hash&amp;ref_src=twsrc%5Etfw">#SoftwareEngineering</a>